 FP/Earth seeks to develop a network of researchers, students, policy makers and advocates, anyone interested in addressing and learning more about the family planning and environment linkage.
 Contact us to feature your work in our selected research library, to share an opinion, to be interviewed and showcase your work in our blog, to post a volunteer opportunity related to the family planning and environmental sustainability linkage, or to join our team of volunteers!
 If you would like to stay in touch with our work, sign up for our quarterly newsletter.

 With global awareness of environmental degradation and climate change on the rise, there is renewed interest in the role of global population size and change for the sustainability of the planet.
 Taking actions that slow or eventually halt population growth, actions with multiple other benefits to health and the well-being of women, offer cost-effective ways to address climate change and environmental degradation.
-Removing existing barriers to family planning can help fulfil women and men’s reproductive rights, as well as bring positive environmental impacts.
+Removing existing barriers to family planning can help fulfil every person's reproductive rights, as well as bring positive environmental impacts.
 We believe that the positive impact of voluntary family planning on environmental sustainability needs to be acknowledged, promoted, and harnessed.
 We believe that a fair and balanced exploration of the evidence of these important connections can promote both better lives for girls and women worldwide while promoting health and a sustainable environment that will support human activities for generations to come.

 Addressing family planning in relation to environmental sustainability can be a sensitive matter.
 Many perceive that linking family planning with environmental sustainability can represent a threat to reproductive rights, to a healthy economy, and to global equity.
 We ground our approach to the family planning and environmental sustainability linkage in the following axioms: